Tags

 Yet somehow she became successful enough at it to score a huge hit with I’ll Drown In My Tears when she hooked up with pianist Sonny Thompson her first time out, then followed it up with another Top Ten entry a few months later.

 Though Thompson once again backs her on this song, this time it’s not HIS name on label getting the lead artist credit.
 In fact he’s not mentioned anywhere but on the session sheets submitted to the union, which may have confused listeners who hadn’t even noticed Lula Reed’s name in microscopic font on the last two sides.
+Then again, it’d doubtful record buyers had thought it was Thompson who was warbling those tunes himself.

 Like that first song, Let Me Be Your Love is a slower rumination on longing, only this time rather than be in the throes of despair after being dumped, Reed is back on the horse so to speak, trying to find a new guy who will overlook her persistent vocal whine and love her for who she is.